nicholaswmin/automap/README.md

 ### Time-complexity of nested lists

-Lists without any nesting are fetched in [constant-time complexity O(1)][const][^1].
+Fetching object graphs which don't have lists nested inside other lists, is a process with a [constant-time complexity O(1)][const];
+more or less[^1].

+The reason is simple - the `repository` doesn't have to fetch a list only to find out it contains another list.

-In contrast, nested lists have a [quadratic-time complexity O(n^2)][qtc].
+In contrast, fetching object graphs which have nested lists is a process which
+has [quadratic-time complexity O(n^2)][qtc], at a minimum.

-These time-complexity bounds involve network requests, which are *orders of magnitude* slower than usual algorithmic time complexity problems.
+Note that these time complexity bounds involve network requests, which are *orders of magnitude* slower than a run-of-the-mill classroom time complexity problem.

-So while nested lists are supported but they are *not* recommended.
+So nested lists are supported but they are *not* recommended.

+There are some possible workarounds:

+- Don't use a `List`.
+Keep the list as an `Array`.
+This means it won't be decomposed and in some cases it might be an acceptable tradeoff.

-Nested `LazyList` lists won't have an impact on the initial fetching but they will eventually exhibit the same behaviour when you call `list.load()` to load their contents.
+- Use a `LazyList`.
+They won't have an impact on the initial fetching but they will eventually exhibit the same behaviour when you call `list.load()` to load their contents.

+- Avoid nested lists in your object graph in general.

-There are workarounds to these problems but they make the whole process too complicated and the intent of this package is to be simple and unobtrusive.
+There are other workarounds to these problems that could be solved transparently by this package but they are avoided because they make the whole process too complicated and the intent of this package is to be simple and unobtrusive.

 ### Where this is unnecessary